On Mother’s Day: Why Working Mothers Do What They Do

 Millions more will be behind the medical, technical, and societal innovations we’ll need in the future.

-All are making valuable contributions.
-Just as important, all are role modeling for children what the next generation of women can do.
+Beyond contributing, all are role modeling for children what the next generation of women can do.

 To anyone who asks why working mothers do what they do…